 This tasty version of a remoulade dressing is made with tahini.
-Unlike the original, it is eggless and serves as a great substitute if you’re either on chemo and can’t eat raw egg, or if you are vegan.
-This Sesame Remoulade is equally delicious with steamed greens, crunchy salads, or in a sandwich.
+Unlike the original, it is eggless and serves as a great substitute if you’re either on chemo and can’t eat raw egg, or... if you are vegan.
+This dressing is equally delicious with steamed greens, crunchy salads, or in a sandwich.

-Tahini is a nutritious creamy nut butter made with roasted sesame seeds much used in Middle Eastern cooking.
-It is packed with B-complex vitamins and a slew of minerals, but if you have any sensitivity to tree nuts take care.
+Tahini is a nutritious creamy nut butter made with roasted sesame seeds that is much used in Middle Eastern cooking.
+It is packed with B-complex vitamins and a slew of minerals, but if you have any sensitivity to tree nuts, take care.
 Although sesame is a seed, you should probably check that it doesn’t trigger an allergic reaction with you.